lauki kofta recipe with step by step photos – a light tomato based delicious gravy dunked with koftas made from bottle gourd (lauki or ghia or dudhi).

 the difference between koftas and pakoras is the consistency of the mixture or batter. the kofta mixture is thicker. whereas the pakora mixture has pouring consistency. you can choose whatever is easier for you to make. pakoras will be much easier to make than shaping and making the koftas.

-you can make the kofta or pakoras before hand and refrigerate. then make the curry the next day. the koftas made from this recipe can be added to the gravy safely. they won’t break. these koftas are not porous and hence don’t absorb much of the curry.
+you can make the kofta or pakoras before hand and refrigerate. then make the gravy the next day. the koftas made from this recipe can be added to the gravy safely. they won’t break. these koftas are not porous and hence don’t absorb much of the gravy.

 lauki kofta gravy recipe - a light tomato based delicious curry dunked with koftas made from bottle gourd.